Is Shopping Online Really Cheaper?

 The answer is often yes, and here's why

 Shopping online can save you money, especially when you couple it with online savings codes, deals of the day, no-taxes-charged, and free shipping offers.

 Why Online Stores May Be Cheaper

-Retailers do not always offer the same deals in brick-and-mortar stores as at their online stores because the costs of running a physical establishment are considerably greater than for an online store.
+Retailers do not always offer the same deals in brick-and-mortar stores as at their online counterparts because the cost of running a physical establishment can be considerably greater than for an online store.
 Factors such as rent, electricity, payroll, fixtures, and shrinkage loss all contribute to the gross margin and overhead of doing business in a shopping center or elsewhere.

 Retailers have discovered that they can meet the needs of their customers, but with less operational expense, with an online location and not a physical store.
 Good online retailers then pass the savings on to their customers by cutting the cost of the products.

 Online shopping is a great resource for finding products that are from past seasons or that are being liquidated.
 Housing this type of product in a central warehouse allows the retailer to sell products longer by letting them sit unsold without destroying the profit margin.
 This practice can then result in significant savings for customers who do not need to purchase the most current products.